 - Distance - 40 kms

-- Pickup Point on Day 1- Rishikesh Railway Station
+- Pickup Point on Day 1- Natraj Chowk or Tapovan, Rishikesh

-- Drop Point on Day 6- Rishikesh Railway Station
+- Drop Point on Day 7- Natraj Chowk or Tapovan, Rishikesh

 - Distance from Rishikesh to Basecamp, Joshimath- 260 km

-- Cloak room: There is no seperate cloak room available.
-You can handover your lugguage to our team and collect while returning.
-We will be keeping it safely at Joshimath in the same Homestay.
+- Cloak room: There is no separate cloak room available.
+You can handover your luggage to our team and collect while returning.
+We will be keeping it safely at Joshimath/Lower Auli in the same Homestay.

 - The shared vehicle will be Tata Sumo, Bolero, or similar and may be shared with a few other local passengers.
-The cab will be arranged from Rishikesh to Joshimath and Joshimath to Rishikesh.
+The cab will be arranged from Rishikesh to Joshimath/Lower Auli and back.

 - We charge Rs.1200/- per person each side per person.